XxCerebratexX/countries-challenge/README.md

 Here is the main brain of the app functionality, here is located the main calls to the BE functions.

 ### server.js
+It's necessary to start it so the endpoints work, for run it, in root folder goes with this command ` npm run start `
 The BE of the application, here is the main endpoints as well the chained calls in between to get the necessary data.